edwardUL99/ethics-application-system-backend/applications/README.md

     }
 }
 ```
+The class needs to be within the same package as the other converters and the other annotation.
+After the converter is annotated,
+it can be retrieved using `Converters.getConverter("example-component")`.
+Note that the string passed in is the label from the enum
+value and the type used in JSON
 4. To use the new component, in the JSON file, when creating an object, do the following:
 ```json
 {